John Harmon Charles Bonté: Campus life

 Bonté did not shirk from his considerable power whenever he thought it should be exercised.
 He decreed in 1896 that no baseball would be played on University grounds on Sundays when it was discovered that two teams unaffiliated with the University scheduled a game on campus.
 Tickets had been printed and sold (ten cents each).
 Bonté announced that the University police officer (there was only one) would arrest anyone who showed up to the game.
 There were, in those years, no activities at all on campus on Sundays.
 Visitors and families "enjoy the quietness and beauty of the place, and to allow a baseball game to intrude on such a scene would be monstrous", he said.
 There were no arrests; the organizers of the game wisely made other arrangements.

 Occasionally he would overstep his bounds.
-Military training was part of the mandatory curriculum and when the professor of military science had the cadets collect the spent brass shells, sell them for scrap (for $1.75) and then use the money to paint the targets, Bonté claimed corruption and complained to the War Department in Washington, D.C., who, after due investigation, failed to find any wrongdoing.
-The professor complained to the appropriate committed of the regents.
-The plan was for Bonté to be "quietly and severely rebuked" at the next regents' meeting for his "unauthorized, uncalled for and improper" action.
+Military training was part of the mandatory curriculum, and when the professor of military science had the cadets collect the spent brass shells, sell them for scrap (for $1.75) and then use the money to paint the targets, Bonté claimed corruption and complained to the War Department in Washington, D.C., who, after due investigation, failed to find any wrongdoing.
+The professor complained to the appropriate committee of the regents.
+The plan was for Bonté to be "quietly and severely rebuked" at the next regents' meeting for his "unauthorized, uncalled for, and improper" action.
 (And so he was.)
 The San Francisco Chronicle got wind of the matter and printed a story of "personal spite, overzealous officiousness, and laughable invocation of the power of the Government regarding a few empty cartridge shells picked up off the grass."

 That the regents kept him on as secretary despite his chronic irascibility for 15 years is a testament to what he did accomplish.
-He was privy to nearly all of the Regents' deliberations and he frequently drove himself to exhaustion from overwork.
+He was privy to nearly all of the Regents' deliberations, and he frequently drove himself to exhaustion from overwork.